NabilMoukafih/NSL-KDD-Neural-Networks-Matlab/README.md

 # NSL-KDD-Neural-Networks-Matlab

 Short description:
 This code was used in one of the early projects I was working on.
-We were interested in indentifying the impact of the some parameters in * neural networks on the the classification accuracy.
+We were interested in identifying the impact of certain parameters in neural networks on the accuracy of classification.
+The model used the NSL-KDD dataset and the implementation was done in Matlab.

 If you used in of these codes.
 Please consider citing our paper: